mosh-hamedani/game-hub/README.md

 To get started with GameHub, follow these steps:

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.
+3. Get a RAWG API key at https://rawg.io/apidocs.
+You'll have to create an account first.
+4. Add the API key to **src/services/api-client.ts**
-3. Run `npm run dev` to start the web server.
+5. Run `npm run dev` to start the web server.

 ## About the Course